synaptics-astra/doc/linux/index.rst

 Boot mode.
 To do that press and hold the "USB_BOOT" button on the I/O board.
 Then press and release the "RESET" button.
-Be sure to hold the "USB_BOOT" button long enough so that the board can reset and detect that the button is pressed.
+Be sure to hold the "USB_BOOT" button long enough so that the board can reset and detect that the "USB_BOOT" button is pressed.
 After booting into USB Boot mode the U-Boot prompt "=>" will be displayed in the serial console.

 .. figure:: media/usb-boot-and-reset.png